tonyngmk/iFairScrape/README.md

 ### Description

-Do you ever feel you can better spend the accumulated downloading each file from Blackboard?
+Do you ever feel that the accumulated time spent downloading each file from Blackboard can be more productively spent?

 Well, scrape these files programmatically instead!

 *Peek at interface of Selenium:*
 ![Edit the system environment variables](./images/blackboard.gif )